Fire and Destruction - to Rescue the Ecosystem

 Illinois Beach, Saturday, December 14, 2024

-We will burn a dozen or so massive piles of big bad logs, while feeding those fires and building more.
-It's hard work and a long walk to a normally forbidden savanna that's one of the most biodiversity-rich and beautiful places in Illinois.
-Sound good?
+We burned a dozen or so massive piles of big bad logs.
+It was hard work - following a long walk to a normally forbidden savanna - one of the most biodiversity-rich and beautiful places in Illinois.

 For two years now, the Illinois Beach volunteers have been tackling priorities.
 Crown vetch, over-dense pole trees, and more.
-Until recently this next challenge had seemed too great.
-See that savanna grove in the distance?
+Until recently the pine log piles seemed too great.
+See that savanna grove in the distance (below)?
 It once was black oak savanna with rich plant and animal diversity.

 Then it got invaded by Austrian pines.
 They had been killing biodiversity here for 130 years.
 For the miserable results, and the beginnings of recovery, see some of the photos below.

 On November 11th, 2024, seven chain saws started the rescue.
-It was historic.
-We didn't burn the enormous wood piles that day because of conditions too hot and dry fire.
+We didn't burn the enormous wood piles that day because of conditions too hot and dry for a bonfire surrounded by miles of prairie and savanna grass.

 Illinois Beach is home to more than 60 Endangered or Threatened species - and also to quite a few very destructive invasive species.
 We combat them with tenderness or chainsaw violence, as the species demands.